mm6/InternetOfThingsCourse/Weeks/week6.md

 ## Topics

-In week 6 we discuss Self-Sovereign Identity (SSI) using blockchain technology.
-We consider how SSI might be used in IoT.

-+ Self-sovereign Identity
+In Week 7 we discuss W3C architecture patterns for the Web of Things.

 ## Slides